bmc825/Corophiid-Phylogenomics-Pipeline/Corophiid_Phylogenomics_Protocol.md

 We will acquire most outgroup transcriptomes from publicly available data in the SRA database (<https://www.ncbi.nlm.nih.gov/sra>) and some from collaborating sequencing efforts (K. Kocot, unpublished data).

-We will use representatives from non-corophiid amphipod families and orders of other peracarid and crustacean arthropods for outgroups.
+We will use representatives from non-corophiidan amphipod families and orders of other peracarid and crustacean arthropods for outgroups.
 Outgroup selection will be based on transcriptome availability from recent phylogenetic studies of Amphipoda and Arthropoda (2018 - present).
 Transcriptome choice will be based on (1) phylogenetic position to achieve wide breadth of phylogenetic diversity, (2) completeness of transcriptome (i.e., BUSCO score), and (3) matrix occupancy (i.e., percentage of orthologous genes/characters of the outgroup taxon shared with all other taxa in the analysis).

 ---